 We are headquartered in Austin, Texas.
-We coordinate our clinical training with 360 Balance & Hearing Center, which provides advanced and comprehensive diagnostic testing, specialized vestibular therapy, post rehabilitation programs and a support group for individuals suffering from dizziness, balance and hearing disorders.
+We coordinate our clinical training with 360 Balance & Dizziness Center, which provides advanced and comprehensive diagnostic testing, specialized vestibular therapy, post rehabilitation programs and a support group for individuals suffering from dizziness, balance, and hearing disorders.

 Ms. Wallace’s work encompasses a wide variety of patient populations ranging from pediatrics to geriatrics, from multi-factorial balance problems to collegiate athletes post-concussion, and inner-ear disorders to neurological disorders.
 She continues to consult locally and nationally on the development of balance centers and medical management of vestibular disorders, including return-to-play protocols for post-concussion athletes.

-As Co-Founder and Director of Marketing and Business Development, Jeseka is instrumental in driving 360 Neuro Health's growth strategy through marketing, member programs and business development as well as creating operational excellence across the organization.
+Jeseka is instrumental in driving 360 Neuro Health's growth strategy through digital marketing, programs, and business development as well as creating operational excellence across the organization.

-360 Balance & Hearing Center's mission is to value every individual and meet the healthcare needs of patients and their families that suffer from dizziness, hearing and/or balance disorders.
+360 Balance & Dizziness Center's mission is to value every individual and meet the healthcare needs of patients and their families that suffer from dizziness, hearing and/or balance disorders.

 From Trash Can to 360 Neuro Health

 Recently, I was asked how I came to treat dizziness and balance disorders.
 It goes something like this…